 After going undrafted in 2019, Toronto signed Davis to a multi-year deal during the Las Vegas Summer League, and the 23-year-old has not disappointed.
-In fact, he's exceeded expectations, averaging 7.7 points, 3.4 rebounds and 1.7 assists on .463/.396/.865 shooting splits through 64 games, all while playing a major role for the team with the league's third-best record.
+In fact, he's exceeded expectations, averaging 7.5 points, 3.3 rebounds and 1.6 assists on .456/.388/.864 in his rookie season, all while playing a major role for the team with the league's second-best record.

 How excited should Raptors fans be for what's to come?
-Our NBA.com Staff decided on some heights we think he could reach based on what we've seen through the first 64 games of his career.
+Our NBA.com Staff decided on some heights we think he could reach based on what we've seen so far.

 I had a tough time coming up with a comparison for Davis that I felt good about, but the one I kept going back to was Norman Powell.

-I know Powell might be an underwhelming answer, especially when compared to some of the other names on this list, but he has been legitimately awesome this season.
+I know Powell might be an underwhelming answer, especially when compared to some of the other names on this list, but he was legitimately awesome this season.
 Like, a sneaky Sixth Man of the Year and Most Improved Player candidate.
-He would probably be featured more prominently in both award races if it weren't for a slew of injuries that have limited him to 44 games.
-He's been that good.
+He probably would've been featured more prominently in both award races if it weren't for a slew of injuries that limited him to 52 games.
+He was that good.